 Do try to relax when you get the chance, and avoid the other negative factors as you are able.
 When pregnant, be extra careful with anything you ingest.
 Mint tea is okay, but large amounts of chamomile, for instance, are not recommended.

-This post is provided for informational purposes only and is not meant to replace a trained healthcare provider.
+This post is for informational purposes only.
 If pain is severe, incapacitating or last more than 24 hours, please see a trained health professional.

 I hope you find this post useful for the occasional incidence of upset stomach.
-Please share or Pin if you like it.
+Please Share, Stumble or Pin if you like it. 🙂